7 Tips to Help Working Parents During the Evolving Pandemic

 Especially if both parents are working, reducing the number of kids’ extracurricular activities when there isn’t enough childcare could be a winning strategy.
 Simply the stress of scheduling and sorting out who’s going to drive whom where and when, may just be too much at this point in time.
 It’s okay to say no. It’s okay to take a short break from all the activity.
 You can always return to more events, kids’ sports, and social time after you take a healthy pause.

 This is true for work and home life.
 Sometimes when you’re burned out and overwhelmed, it helps to break things into smaller pieces to make some progress, create small wins, and gain momentum.

 Decide (either with work or life projects) what is the highest priority and must get done then prioritize accordingly.
 Create smaller parts of the whole.
-Sometimes it’s even helpful to write things down, post in a common space where it will be seen, and communicate (even over-communicate or talk out loud to oneself) to those affected by any changes or re-allotment of resources (time, activity, responsibilities) accordingly.
+Sometimes it’s even helpful to write things down, post them in a common space where they will be seen, and communicate (even over-communicate or talk out loud to oneself) to those affected by any changes or re-allotment of resources (time, activity, responsibilities) accordingly.